ameerik/ameerik/README.md

 ## Hi there 👋

 My name is Ameer, and I am pursuing my honours in Computer and Information Sciences.
-I am interested in all things Python and Data Science!
+I am interested in all things AI and Tech related!

 <!--
 **ameerik/ameerik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.